browserengineering/book/book/http.md

-like `93.184.216.34`.[^6] Then the OS decides which hardware is best for communicating with that IP address (say, wireless or wired) using what is called a *routing table*, and then uses device drivers to sends signals over a wire or over the air.[^7] Those signals are picked up and transmitted by a series of *routers*[^8] which each choose the best direction to send your message so that it eventually gets to that IP address.[^9] When the message reaches the server, a
+like `93.184.216.34`.[^6] Then the OS decides which hardware is best for communicating with that IP address (say, wireless or wired) using what is called a *routing table*, and then uses device drivers to send signals over a wire or over the air.[^7] Those signals are picked up and transmitted by a series of *routers*[^8] which each choose the best direction to send your message so that it eventually gets to that IP address.[^9] When the message reaches the server, a